ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > TODO(wangshan) Say how the Client constructs the extension body.
 Does the
 > extension change anything else about the upload flow?

+The client should know whether task-prov extension will be used and all parameters required for `TaskConfiguration` prior to constructing the extension body, either out-of-band from aggregators, or from information already saved on client.

+## Construct task ID

+To use this extension, the client should first decide what is the task ID.
+For task-prov extension, a DAP task is not created before distributing task configuration to clients.
+Therefore, a DAP task ID may not be available to clients or aggregators before uploading.
+Aggregator MAY still choose a task ID for this task and deliver it to all clients in `task_info`.
+In this case, client MUST use that `task_info` as task ID.
+This arrangement SHOULD be agreed by aggregators and clients out-of-band.

+Alternatively, client can construct the task ID from `task_info` and any other part of task configuration, as long as the generated task ID is determinstic and stay consistent across all devices.

+## Construct extension body

+Client constructs this extension during the upload flow (see {{upload-flow}}), after hpke config (see {{#hpke-config}}).
+Note that if task ID is not available at time of hpke config query, the client should use `[aggregator]/hpke_config` API without specifying a `task_id`.
+Client typically sets `extension_type` to `task-prov` codepoint in `ReportMetadata`'s extenion field, and save the encoded `TaskConfiguration` in `extension_data` field.

+[[TODO: talk about client logging task configuration and checking against parameters like task_expiration.]]

 # Leader Behavior